An outstanding cottage set in an elevated position in woodland within walking distance of Bowness-on-Windermere and minutes from Lake Windermere.

 A delightful, well-equipped kitchen with open plan dining area and an adjoining utility area provide a great space to prepare family meals and sit around to enjoy a glass of wine and a good old catch up.

-A ground floor bedroom with king-size double divan luxurious bed and a modern en-suite with walk-in shower provide that little extra touch of luxury and may make it accessible for those with limited mobility.
+A ground floor bedroom with king-size double divan luxurious bed and a modern en-suite with walk-in shower provide that little extra touch of luxury and are accessible for those with limited mobility.

 There is also a useful cloakroom in the utility area and a spacious entrance hall.